 - Stories are of utmost importance.
-The individual raising the funds should share their reason for loving the mission of the organization, along with the organization being able to clearly define what makes their mission come to life.
-Taking the time to frame your success stories in a compelling manner helps to ensure that people feel connected to your work and compelled to give.
+The individuals raising funds should share their personal reasons for loving the organization’s mission.
+Taking the time to frame stories compellingly helps to ensure that people feel connected to your work and compelled to give.

-- Every crowdfunding for nonprofits campaign must be able to be shared on social media with ease.
-By ensuring that individuals can easily share links to events and the campaign itself creates an ease in access for people wishing to give their financial support.
+- Your nonprofit’s crowdfunding campaign will be shared on social media.
+Ensuring that individuals can easily share links to the campaign creates easy access for people wishing to give financial support.

-- Create weekly campaign progress reports that are sent out to each campaign participant so that everyone understands where the campaign stands in terms of goals and which individuals are the highest performers.
-Your role as an administrator is to support and motivate your participants.
+- Support and motivate your participants.
+Create weekly campaign progress reports for campaign participants so that everyone understands where the campaign stands in terms of goals and which individuals are the highest performers.
+Include resources and templates to make it easy for volunteer participants.

-- Weave a culture of gratitude through every step of campaign progress.
-By making sure participants feel appreciated and supported, you will increase the likelihood of their enthusiastic support and future participation.
+- Weave a culture of gratitude through every step of the campaign’s progress.
+Ensuring participants feel appreciated and supported will increase the likelihood of their enthusiastic support and future participation.

 - Don’t give away a large percentage of your fundraising money in software and payment processing fees.
 Many crowdfunding platforms advertise themselves as a free service – but be sure to read the fine print.
 All e-commerce transactions carry a transaction fee (since Visa and MasterCard charge merchants for the privilege of accepting their cards – even for charitable donations).
-DoJiggy offers affordable payment processing fees that won’t break the bank – and we don’t take a percentage of your fundraising dollars.
+DoJiggy offers free crowdfunding with donor tips.

 If you are ready to start the process of creating your first charitable crowdfunding campaign and want a professional and streamlined website to ensure success for your nonprofit, we are here to help.
-Sign up today for a FREE 14 day trial of our software platform designed specifically for crowdfunding events to see if it fits your needs and is the type of experience that you would like your participants and donors to be a part of.
+Sign up for our software platform designed for crowdfunding events to see if it fits your needs and is the type of experience that you would like your participants and donors to be a part of.

-We’ve worked alongside more than 2,000 nonprofit and community organizations because they have chosen us as their fundraising software partner.
-We would be honored to have your school or non-profit organization as the next proud partner.
-Sign up today for a FREE TRIAL of our software designed for your crowdfunding success!
+We’ve worked with over 2,000 nonprofit and community organizations because they chose us as their fundraising software partner.
+We would be honored to have your school or nonprofit as the next proud partner.

-Peer-to-peer fundraising ( P2P fundraising) is a type of crowdfunding and the two terms are often used interchangeably.
+Peer-to-peer fundraising ( P2P fundraising) is a type of crowdfunding, and the two terms are often used interchangeably.
 The difference is that with P2P fundraising, your supporters create personal fundraising pages on behalf of your cause.
-Your supporter shares his or her page with friends, family and other community members and donations are made directly to your organization via their page.
-With traditional non-profit or school crowdfunding campaigns, donations are made by many people, directly to the organization or cause.
-P2P is often done without the personal or team fundraising page or component.
+Your supporter shares his or her page with friends, family, and other community members, and donations are made directly to your organization via their page.
+With traditional nonprofit or school crowdfunding campaigns, donations are made by many people directly to the organization or cause.
+Donor perks may be offered, and this type of crowdfunding is often done without the personal or team fundraising component.